 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Walton, Judith Roanne, "Landscapes of fun: Rewriting downtown Syracuse" (1997).
-Geography - Dissertations.
-Paper 59.
+Geography and the Environment - Dissertations.
+59.